ministryofjustice/rsr-calculator-service/README.md

 #Risk Calculator Service
-A Restful service to provide access to Risk Calculators.
+A Restful service to calculate risk on a known set of parameters.

 ## Swagger documentation
 The details of the API  can found in [the online documentation](https://noms-digital-studio.github.io/rsr-calculator-service/).